thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 # Creating and Editing Orders - SalesHub

-Since there is a lot in common between the create and edit views for an Order, well describe how both of them work in this article.
+Since there are many similarities between the create and edit views for an Order, we'll discuss how both of them work in this article.

 ![kendo-saleshub-order-edit-screenshot](images/kendo-saleshub-order-edit-screenshot.png)

 ## Setting up the Partial View for an Order

-Since the contents of the Edit and New view for Orders are nearly the same content wise, we created a MVC partial view, which contains the markup that is common between the views.
+Since the contents of the Edit and New view for Orders are nearly the same, content-wise, we created a MVC partial view which contains the markup that is shared between the views.
 This partial view can be found in **Views/Order/_Order.cshtml**.

 ### Setting up the basic Order fields

 ![kendo-saleshub-order-info-screenshot](images/kendo-saleshub-order-info-screenshot.png)

-The first part of the form is were we declare the fields where the user can set the contract weight/amount, date, and the order number for the given order.
+The first part of the form is where we declare the fields where the user can set the contract weight/amount, date, and the order number for the given order.
 For the sake of brevity, we'll only cover the fields which use Kendo UI widgets.